 You don't have to condone the feelings others have about their own sexuality, you just need to mind your business.

 7. Not allowing us to have emotions.

 Black children are often not allowed to have emotions other than happiness or contentment about anything.
-The slightest of emotions are often shut down.
+The slightest inkling of sadness, irritation or distress is often shut down.
 In fact, black parents love to compete with their children.
 "Oh, you cryin' cus you scraped your knee?
 Boy, get up!
 I'm cryin' cus I got all these bills!"

 8. Perceiving dissenting opinions as disrespect.

 Black children really aren't allowed to have opinions outside of their parents' opinions.

 Point.
 Blank.
 Period.